 Changing your Netgear router MTU size will help you out in the following scenarios:

-- You are getting slow and sluggish internet connection.
+- You are getting a slow and sluggish internet connection.

 - You come across issues while connecting to your Internet Service Provider (ISP).

-- On the off chance if a secure website doesn’t open or shows only part of a web page, you may need to change Netgear router MTU settings.
+- If a secure website doesn’t open or shows only part of a web page, you may need to change Netgear router MTU settings.

 - You are getting issues with Routerlogin.